mmarx/brother_ql_web/README.md

 This is a web service to print labels on Brother QL label printers.
 While it is primarily focused on the API/GUI part, the corresponding functionality is provided as a library as well.

-You need Python 3 for this software to work.
+You need a considerably recent Python 3 version for this software to work.

 ![Screenshot](./brother_ql_web/static/images/screenshots/Label-Designer_Desktop.png)